 Spider Mites like to eat the leaves, and consequently there were some lighter patches forming on some of the leaves.
 It took probably a few weeks to rid my plant of the mites (and I have no idea how they got there!)

 The first thing you can do is to continue to wipe down the leaves on both sides with a damp cloth.
 This removes the eggs and mites (the mites left an orangey-brown tinge on the cloth).
 I did this almost daily for a few weeks.
 Keep at it so that any if eggs that you miss do hatch, you will get them next time!
-After doing some research, I also sprayed all the leaves down with a Neem Oil and water mix, which is meant to ‘suffocate’ or give a barrier between the mites and the plant.
+After doing some research, I also sprayed all the leaves down with an Organic Neem Oil and water mix, which is meant to ‘suffocate’ or give a barrier between the mites and the plant.
 I’m not exactly sure how effective this was – I have a feeling it was mostly the wipe-downs that got rid of the spider mites.
 You can also hose down the leaves instead of wiping, which will push off the mites and their eggs.
 If you get a spider mite infestation, it is fairly easy to take action on, you just have to stick to the regime until they are all gone!

 Its pretty amazing to see how far my FLF has come – from only having half a dozen leaves about half-a-foot high, to reaching around a metre in height in 18 months.
 Next I’ll be focusing on growing a branch or two, to start getting that tree-like shape.
-Yes, I”l be coaxing my Fiddle Leaf Fig to branch – stay tuned to see how it goes 😉
+Yes, I’ll be coaxing my Fiddle Leaf Fig to branch – stay tuned to see how it goes 😉

 Find me on Bloglovin’ – I’d love your support!